mkoutra/pasientza/README.md

 ## TODO

+- Replace "Deck i" buttons with clicks on stacks.
 - Make some arguments optional in the Window class.
 - Make window resizable, dynamic
 - Add binding keys on window